DrakeData/MSDS434-Final_P2/README.md

 - [Repository Info](#repository-info)

 ## Introduction
 As an avid user of Spotify (averaging about 80,000 listening minutes per year), I am always impressed by their large variety of music and their recommendation algorithm to create a perfect customized playlist just for me.
 With Spotify providing access to over 100 million tracks, I wanted to dig deeper to figure out what makes a track popular and how they end up in my playlists.
-To do this, I will be taking a deeper look in Spotify’s track data and will build a machine learning model to see if I can predict if a track will be a bop or a flop based off of its audio features.
+To do this, I will be taking a deeper look into Spotify’s track data and will build a machine learning model to see if I can predict if a track will be a bop or a flop based off of its audio features.

 <img src="images/parks_and_rec_banger.gif" width="800" height="300" />

 ## About the Data
-The Spotify track data set for this project was pulled [from Kaggle](https://www.kaggle.com/datasets/lehaknarnauli/spotify-datasets?select=tracks.csv) and it had over 580,000 unique tracks and their audio features.
+The Spotify track data set for this project was pulled [from Kaggle](https://www.kaggle.com/datasets/lehaknarnauli/spotify-datasets?select=tracks.csv) and it has over 580,000 unique tracks and their audio features.

 ### Audio Features
 Details are from [Spotify's API Dcoumentation](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-several-audio-features)